Brazil: Private Equity

 While under the revoked regime, a control test (voting and veto rights) was always performed to assess the need for a filing in Brazil; the new regime moved this analysis to a more objective and straightforward approach.

-In fact, and in accordance with the Antitrust Law, a corporate transaction would trigger the need for a filing in Brazil not only when leading to acquisition of control but also when meeting the de minimis rules, a new concept brought by CADE Resolution 2/2012.
+In fact, and in accordance with the Antitrust Law, a corporate transaction would trigger the need for a filing in Brazil not only when leading to acquisition of control but also when meeting the de minimis rules, a new concept brought by CADE Resolution 2/2012 and which remains unchanged after Resolution 9/2014.

 Finally, CADE’s approval of private equity deals would be required when:

-- the transaction leads to acquisition of control of the target; or
+• the transaction leads to acquisition of sole or joint control of the target; or

-A quick assessment of the second year of the Antitrust Law
+A quick assessment of the third year of the Antitrust Law

-From a total of 650 transactions submitted to CADE’s review in the first two years of the new regime, at least 103 involved private equity funds (both national and international ones), accounting for near 16 per cent of the total number.5 The positive aspect, though, is that approximately 95 per cent of the transactions involving private equity deals were cleared under the fast-track procedure in fewer than 30 days.
-With the amendments proposed in the public consultation, such numbers are expected to change, with CADE becoming even more efficient in its analysis.
+From a total of 1,075 transactions submitted to CADE’s review in the first three years of the new regime, at least 147 involved private equity funds (both national and international ones), accounting for near 13 per cent of the total number.8 The positive aspect, though, is that approximately 85 per cent of the transactions involving private equity deals were cleared under the fast-track procedure in fewer than 30 days.
+With the amendments approved last year, such numbers are expected to change, with CADE becoming less involved in private equity transactions.

-The statistics also show that real estate seems to be the hot market for private equity firms in Brazil, as illustrated in chart 1, below:
+The statistics also show that real estate seems to continue the hot market for private equity firms in Brazil, as illustrated in chart 1, below:

 Chart 1: private equity transactions by sector of activity